ANSSI-FR/Open-ISO7816-Stack/README.md

 A file libreader.a containing the static library is then generated.

-### Including the library to your own projet and compiling it
+### Including the library to your own project and compiling it

-To compile your projet with the reader library, the static library and all the headers in *reader/inc* must be accessible by your projet.
+To compile your project with the reader library, the static library and all the headers in *reader/inc* must be accessible by your project.

-Your projet should include reader_lib.h file as:
+Your project should include reader_lib.h file as:

 ``` c
 #include "reader_lib.h"